Photographing the Faces of the Best Gay Bar in London

 Videos by VICE

-Next Thursday the 15th, The Joiners Arms is set to close.
-London, as we all know, is in desperate need of more luxury housing, and the Hackney Road boozer – without a doubt one of best gay venues in the capital – is being shifted so developers can plough all that history and character down, before replacing it with lots of nice new sterile housing.
+Next Thursday, January 15, the Joiners Arms is set to close.
+London, as we all know, is in desperate need of more luxury housing, and the Hackney Road boozer—without a doubt one of best gay venues in the capital—is being shifted so developers can plough all that history and character down, before replacing it with lots of nice new sterile housing.